adjtomo/pyatoa/pyatoa/docs/overview.rst

-Now, these tasks can of course be performed manually with existing tools, e.g., one can preprocess with ObsPy, window with Flexwin, create adjoint sources with numpy, assess an inversion with Pandas and generate figures with matplotlib, Matlab, GMT etc., however the name of the game here is automation and reproducibility.
+Now, these tasks can of course be performed manually with existing tools, e.g., one can preprocess with ObsPy, window with Flexwin, create adjoint sources with NumPy, assess an inversion with Pandas and generate figures with Matplotlib, Matlab, GMT etc., however the name of the game here is automation and reproducibility.

 If everyone has their own individual codes to perform these tasks, then each researcher must effectively re-invent the wheel.
-Consequently, Pyatoa was developed to provide a high-level interface for users (and by extensino SeisFlows3) to automate the above-named tasks as well as provide a platform for the tomography community to improve upon collectively.
+Consequently, Pyatoa was developed to provide a high-level interface for users (and by extension SeisFlows3) to automate the above-named tasks as well as provide a platform for the tomography community to improve upon collectively.